Schustergg/CRUD/README.md

 # CRUD API

 ## Overview

 The **CRUD API** is a robust, scalable, and modular application designed with best practices in mind.
-It provides a clean and maintainable architecture following **Clean Code** principles and **SOLID** design patterns.
 The API is built to handle complex business logic while ensuring high performance and reliability.
 ---

 ## Features